cartoon-raccoon/cogsy/docs/usage.md

 `selectcol` is the colour of the text selected.

-`messagecol` is the colour of the text that appears in the message box.
+`messagecol` contains the colours of the text that appears in the message box.

 `commandcol` is the colour of the command line.